 Stress, Cortisol, and IBS Flares: The Missing Piece

-What cortisol actually does to your gut
+What cortisol does to your gut

 When something stresses you out, your hypothalamus releases corticotropin-releasing hormone (CRH), which signals your pituitary, which signals your adrenal glands to release cortisol.
 That's the HPA axis, and in healthy people it flips on during a stressor and flips off again afterward.
 In IBS, it tends to run dysregulated.